MacsiDigital/laravel-api-client/README.md

 As we create custom filter methods, this makes filtering easy and extremely powerful, but it really does depend on what the API allows to be done.

-So as an example in Xero we can apply a If-Modified-Since header to our request to retrive only models modified since a specific date, this can be achieved like so.
+So as an example in Xero we can apply a If-Modified-Since header to our request to retrieve only models modified since a specific date, this can be achieved like so.

 ```php
 	// you would need to spoof the column name, as its not used but is still required.